A350 Melksham bypass

 (v) Reduce the volume of traffic, including HGVs, passing along the current A350 route in northern Melksham and Beanacre to reduce severance, whilst avoiding negative impacts on other existing or potential residential areas.

-Depending on the option selected, there is the potential to deliver many strategic benefits including:
+There is the potential to deliver many strategic benefits including:

 - Creating a more reliable, less congested, and better-connected transport network that works for the users who rely on it.